This is the final year of the Key Stage 2 science curriculum and the main areas are still:

 - Turn on a lamp and hold an object in the light.
 Have a look at the shadow it forms.
 What happens to the shadow as you move the object around?
 Why do you think this is happening?

-- Find out about fossils, adaptation, evolution and a very important man called Darwin.
+- Find out about fossils, adaptation, evolution and Charles Darwin.
 Read up as much as you can and become an expert before you are taught this topic at school!